sumnerevans/sumnerevans.com/content/gear.rst

 -------------

 I have two primary computers: a laptop and a desktop.
-I also have a VPS running DigitalOcean which hosts my personal infrastructure_.
+I also have a VPS running Linode which hosts my personal infrastructure_.

 I run Arch Linux on my desktop and NixOS on my laptop and main infrastructure server.
 I plan to move all of my computers over to NixOS eventually.